 - Once it has hardened, the solid shampoo bars are ready to be wrapped up (to prevent soap sweat; we normally use cling wrap) or used immediately.

 According to some articles, the harshness of a shampoo to your hair depends on it’s pH level.
 So the higher the pH level, the harsher it is.
 The best pH level for shampoo is between 5 and 7.
 For this soap we made, we tested it with litmus paper and we found it to be of pH7 (of course, this isn’t entirely accurate because the water used can affect this reading).
 Just to be safe, you can lower the pH level of the soap by adding in a little citric acid (not too much, though.
-Or else, the pH might be too low!)
+Or else, the pH might be too low and the soap won’t be able to harden back!)